The Clear Edge

 Wrong thinking.

-The pattern repeats across 68 businesses I’ve audited at this stage: operators maintain problem lists but lack prioritization frameworks.
-Result: permanent analysis paralysis masked as careful planning.
+The pattern repeats across 68 businesses I’ve audited at this stage.

 She didn’t need better problem identification.
 She needed a quick win scoring system.

-Everything goes on the list.
-Nothing gets systematically prioritized.
-You default to whatever breaks loudest or feels easiest that day.
+Everything goes on the list, but nothing gets systematically prioritized, so you default to whatever breaks loudest or feels easiest that day.

 Result: 40–70% of improvement efforts target low-impact problems because they’re visible or annoying, not because they move revenue.